Voss Surfaces in Sine-Gordon Hierarchies: Voss nets from symmetries

 By {\it classical Lie symmetries} we mean symmetries that depend on $x,y,\phi$ and linearly on $\phi_x,\phi_y$ at most.
 For the sine-Gordon equation, they are listed in Table~\ref{tab:sG:sym} along with their basic properties.
 The scaling parameter $\gamma$ is also known as the B\"acklund parameter.
-Pseudospherical surfaces corresponding to different values of $\gamma$ are interconnected by the B\"acklund transformation.